|

 took my quarterrrrrrrs."
 The story is smart to make us care about

-to have something to do other than react.
-Danes mostly does this
+Stahl to have something to do other than react.
+Danes mostly does

-as lame as the horse at a summer camp for bestialists.
-The thrill
+is as lame as the horse at a summer camp for bestialists.
+The

-of the beginning is sapped in five minutes and never comes back.
+thrill of the beginning is sapped in five minutes and never comes

-It's as though director Jonathan Mostow was forced to do two things.
+back.
+It's as though director Jonathan Mostow was forced to do

-First, have a generic climax full of Bruckheimer-like cliches, and
+two things.
+First, have a generic climax full of Bruckheimer-like

-second, shoehorn in some sort of poignancy.
-It kills the buzz faster
+cliches, and second, shoehorn in some sort of poignancy.
+It kills

-than Roy Boner stopping to say the Pledge of Allegiance during the
+the buzz faster than Roy Boner stopping to say the Pledge of Allegiance

 Still, Terminator